 First, there's the obvious principle that the men and women who defend our right to vote in this country must never be denied the right to have their say in our political process.

-Second, there are a handful of very competitive races in Illinois this year, in which absentee ballots could tip the balance.
-Republicans traditionally outperform Democrats by a wide margin among military voters, so the political implications are obvious.
+Second, there are a handful of very competitive races in Illinois this year in which absentee ballots could tip the balance.
+Republicans traditionally perform much better among military members than Democrats, so the political implications are obvious.
 Illinois Republicans also have two prominent military veterans on the ballot this year in Mark Kirk and IL-11 Congressional candidate Adam Kinzinger.

 Finally, Illinois is a state thoroughly dominated by Democratic control.
 At best, this apparent failure to meet a critical election deadline underscores Democrats' rank incompetence and mismanagement of the state--and that's assuming this was entirely unintentional, which some people might not.

 Join the conversation as a VIP Member